browserengineering/book/book/http.md

 class URL:
     def request(self):
         # ...
-        assert "transfer-encoding" not in headers
+        assert "transfer-encoding" not in response_headers
-        assert "content-encoding" not in headers
+        assert "content-encoding" not in response_headers
 ```

 The usual way to send the data, then, is everything after the headers: